 The alpine forget-me-not (Myosotis asiatica, previously known as Myosotis alpestris) is a small, blue or purple flowering perennial herb that grows in alpine environments.
 The entire plant is 3-38 cm (1-18 inches) tall but typically not taller than 30 cm (12 inches).
 It grows from diffuse, fibrous roots and a branching stem base or a spreading, short rhizome.

 Basal leaves are hairy, oblanceolate (lance-shaped – pointed at the base) or elliptic, single, petiolate, and simple.
 The leaves are only about 5-13 cm (2-5 inches) in length.
 Stem leaves are sessile, oblong or elliptic in shape, about 6 cm (2.4 inches) in length, and reduced in size upward on the slender, erect stems.
 Alpine forget-me-not can be single or multi-stemmed.

 The inflorescence is a terminal cluster of small blue flowers up to 6 mm (1/4 inch) in diameter.
-Each flower has 5 petals, fused into a tube at the base with a bulging yellow center.
+Each flower has 5 petals fused into a tube at the base with a bulging yellow center.
 The flower lacks bracts or sepals.
 The calyx tube has several stiff, hooked hairs (uncinate), which differentiate it from M. scorpioides which has straight hairs.
-The fruiting pods are hairy, tulip-shaped, and develop along the stem.
+The fruiting pods develop along the stem, are hairy, and are tulip-shaped.
 The fruits are composed of 4 clustered egg-shaped nutlets.
 The hooked hairs help the fruiting pods help attach to animals to germinate elsewhere.